halukmy/Buddy-DotNET-SDK/README.md

 * *Push Notifications* - easily send push notifications to iOS, Android, or Microsoft devices.
 * *Messaging* - send messages to other users, create message groups.
 * *User Lists* - set up relationships between users.
-* *Game Scores, Metadata, and Boards* - Keep track of game scores and states for individual users as well as across users.
+* *Game Scores, Metadata, and Boards* - keep track of game scores and states for individual users as well as across users.
-* *And more* - Check out the rest of the offering at [buddy.com](http://buddy.com)
+* *And more* - check out the rest of the offering at [buddy.com](http://buddy.com)

 ## Getting Started

-To get started with the Buddy Platform SDK, please reference the "Getting Started" series of documents at [dev.buddy.com/docs](http://dev.buddy.com/docs).
+To get started with the Buddy Platform SDK, please reference the "Getting Started" series of documents at [dev.buddyplatform.com/docs](http://dev.buddyplatform.com/docs).
 You will need an App ID and Key before you can use the SDK, and these documents will walk you through obtaining those, and installing the SDK.

-App IDs and Keys can be obtained at the Buddy Developer Dashboard at [dev.buddy.com](http://dev.buddy.com).
+App IDs and Keys can be obtained at the Buddy Developer Dashboard at [dev.buddyplatform.com](http://dev.buddyplatform.com).

-Full documentation for Buddy's services are available at [dev.buddy.com/docs](http://dev.buddy.com/docs).
+Full documentation for Buddy's services are available at [dev.buddyplatform.com/docs](http://dev.buddyplatform.com/docs).

 ## Contributing Back: Pull Requests